AidenSakat/Hotscheduleshiftmonitor/README.md

 # Shift Checker Bot

-This Python script automates the process of logging into a website, checking for available shifts, and notifying the user if shifts are available.
-The bot is designed to track shifts on a schedule, automatically pick them up if enabled, and send notifications to the user about available shifts.
+This Python script automates the process of logging into hotschedules, checking for available shifts, and notifying the user if shifts are available.
+The bot is designed to track shifts on a schedule, automatically pick them up if enabled, and send notifications to the user about available shifts. (notifications work for windows)

 ## Requirements